internetmara/internetmara/README.md

 ### Hi there! 🍍🍄🔥🦖🌈🧙‍♀️🦈

-- 🍎 I’m a student at App Academy
+- 🍎 Software Engineer proficient in JavaScript, HTML/CSS, Ruby on Rails, React, and Redux.
-- 🌱 I’m currently learning MERN
+- 🌱 Seeking new challenges!
 - 💻 How to reach me: ms.marafinkel@gmail.com
 - 💖 Pronouns: she/her